George Grub: Life

 Grub contributed to Chambers's Encyclopædia the articles Scotland and Church of Scotland; that on Scottish Literature in the earlier editions was also his, but failing health prevented him from undertaking its revision for the new edition.

-To the Aberdeen Philosophical Society, he contributed the Life of Bishop Elphinstone; The Life of Bishop Burnet, and his Character as a Historian and Biographer; Dr. James Beattie and his Friends; The Antiquities of Dunkeld; Froude's History and Mary, Queen of Scots; Elgin Cathedral; Review of the Evidence as to the Complicity of Queen Mary in the Murder of Darnley; and, in concert with his lifelong friend and companion, Mr. Norval Clyne, The Ecclesiastical and Baronial Antiquities of the Cathedral of Brechin and Castle of Edzell.
+To the Aberdeen Philosophical Society, he contributed the Life of Bishop Elphinstone; The Life of Bishop Burnet, and his Character as a Historian and Biographer; Dr. James Beattie and his Friends; The Antiquities of Dunkeld; Froude's History and Mary, Queen of Scots; Elgin Cathedral; Review of the Evidence as to the Complicity of Queen Mary in the Murder of Darnley; and, in concert with his lifelong friend and companion, Norval Clyne, The Ecclesiastical and Baronial Antiquities of the Cathedral of Brechin and Castle of Edzell.
 An unpublished paper on Henry Scougal supplied materials for the Life of that author prefixed to the latest edition of Scougal's devotional treatise, The Life of God in the Soul of Man (Aberdeen, 1892).

 Family

-His wife, Ann Lyall, died many years before him, leaving him two sons, the Rev. George Grub, rector of the Episcopal Church, Ayr, and the Rev. Charles Grub, rector of St. Mary's, Montrose.
+His wife, Ann Lyall, died many years before him, leaving him two sons, the Rev. George Grub, provost of St Ninian's Cathedral, Perth, and the Rev. Charles Grub, rector of St Mary's, Montrose.